- Modern Awards

 The Fair Work Act introduced for the first time a general legislative entitlement to redundancy pay for employees of national system employers with 15 or more employees.
 Casual employees and employees on fixed term contracts are not entitled.Back to top

 Requests for Flexible Working Arrangements

-- Details of any Individual Flexibility Arrangements which have been made and any guarantees of annual earnings
+- details of any Individual Flexibility Arrangements which have been made and any guarantees of annual earnings; and

 Employers must also continue to provide employees with access to their employment records.Back to top